 Researchers and students from many disciplines band together to carry out operations with members of the fire brigade.
-These involve rescue robots, reconnaissance drones, flood forecasting systems and many other examples of scientific innovation.
+These involve rescue robots, reconnaissance drones and many other examples of scientific innovation.
 In this way, the Styrian fire brigades can integrate the latest research and scientific findings directly and easily into their operations.
 Working together, the members develop technologies and systems that can be used in crisis and disaster control.

 The colleagues who are volunteering on the front line are doing impressive work.
 I’m pleased that Styria has made it possible to provide this unique access to the 21st century R&D going on throughout Europe by founding the "Uni - Fire Brigades" to support this work.
 What I especially appreciate is the camaraderie that builds over time and which you only experience at this level of intensity in emergency organizations.

-Together with the Faculty of Computer Science and Biomedical Engineering, the FF TU Graz helps the individual area commanders to expand their drone infrastructure and train personnel in the handling and use of drones.
+Together with the Faculty of Computer Science and Biomedical Engineering, the FF TU Graz is supporting the various commanders in expanding their drone infrastructure.
+Furthermore, complementary sensors from the institutes are to be tested for their suitability for use.

 Simply contact us at info.ffnoSpam@tugraz.at.
 We welcome all new volunteers!